-I love having help around because I know that I can’t possibly do everything, especially with three kids!
+I love having help, because I know that I can’t possibly do everything — especially with three kids!
 My need for help is the number one reason I stayed that extra night in the hospital.
 Having help from family and friends is a good thing and don’t be embarrassed or feel less of yourself because of it.
 My husband took paternity leave for two weeks to help me out this time and it has made the biggest difference in how I feel about myself.
 My mother-in-law is now here for two weeks to help me out as well.
 In order for me to be the mother that I need to be to my children, I know that it’s okay to ask and accept help.

 4. Talk to other parents.

 You will be surrounded by your newborn baby at all times, so it’s good to take some time to socialize with adults.
 I find it super helpful to talk to parents, especially those with children around the same age.
 It’s nice to know that others are going through some of the same things that you are.
-If you have another mom that has a little one around the same age, it’s good to call her up and talk about everything from the precious smell that a newborn has to the sleepless nights that your newborn is giving you.
+If you know another mom who has a little one around the same age, it’s good to call her up and talk about everything from the precious smell that a newborn has to the sleepless nights that your newborn is giving you.

 5. Get out of the house.